 WUMR has been the University of Memphis broadcasting outlet since 1979, when Southwestern at Memphis (now Rhodes College) sold one of its two radio licenses to then Memphis State University.
 WSMS-FM 91.7, carrying the Memphis State call letters, was created as an all-jazz station.
 Although the call letters changed to WUMR, when Memphis State became the University of Memphis on July 1, 1994, the station, which is now known as WUMR "The Jazz Lover" U 92-FM, has stayed true to the all-jazz format during its 30-year history.
-WUMR is part of the College of Communication and Fine Arts' (CCFA) Department of Communication.
-An element of the station's mission is to train communication and journalism students in broadcasting.
+WUMR is part of the College of Communication and Fine Arts' (CCFA) Department of Communication, and an element of the station's mission is to train student volunteers in broadcasting.

 Although WUMR relies on volunteers and students for on-air shifts, and to manage some of the daily tasks, the station's recipe for success is its focus on professionalism.
 This professionalism was brought to the station when the late Bob McDowell was hired as WUMR's general manager in 1982.
 McDowell was a great influence in every aspect of the broadcast industry, not only in Memphis and the surrounding area, but also nationally.
 He was the backbone of WUMR, founded and was executive director of the Memphis Area Radio Stations Association, was program director for WDIA as well as program director, station and general manager for WRVR before he took the position at the University of Memphis.

 Today, the station provides the best in classic and contemporary jazz to local listeners, 24-hours a day, and, a tribute to 21st century technology, the station now also streams online so that jazz lovers from all over the world can tune in.
-WUMR will continue to be a major learning laboratory for students, giving many of them the very first opportunity to work at an FM station—on air and behind the scenes.
-It still supports the jazz program at the University of Memphis as well as local jazz musicians, and Mid-South jazz lovers.
 Malvin Massey, long-time WUMR music director and former jazz musician, is the station's general manager.